 - Easy to customize.
 Use your favorite vegetables in this recipe for a meal made just for you!

-- Pork chops- I like using bone-in pork chops because they have more flavor.
-However, you can also use boneless pork chops.
+- Bone-in pork chops.
+I like using bone-in chops because they have more flavor.
+If you prefer boneless pork, try pork loin steaks.

 See the recipe card below for the remaining ingredients and quantities.